assert

 Function

-This API is used to implement the assert function in the AI CPU operator kernel debugging scenario.
+This API implements the assert function in the AI CPU operator kernel debugging scenario.
 The header file aicpu_api.h must be included.

-During operator execution, if the internal condition of assert is not true, the assert condition, trigger file name, and line number are output.
+During operator execution, if the internal assert condition is not true, information such as the assert condition, trigger file name, and line number is output.

 Prototype